YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/AudioPlayer.md

 {% if book.DocMeta.TargetReaderType == "Internal" %}
 ## SynchronizePlaybackState directive {#SynchronizePlaybackState}

 Instructs the client to synchronize the audio playback state.
-The client that had sent the `AudioPlayer.RequestPlaybackState` event will receive the `AudioPlayer.SynchronizePlaybackState` directive.
+The client that had sent the `AudioPlayer.RequestPlaybackState` event message will receive the `AudioPlayer.SynchronizePlaybackState` directive message.

 ### Payload fields